-Resembling a miniature palm tree with its luscious, green spikes, the dragon plant is a popular houseplant, not only because it is a stunning, easy-to-care-for decoration, but because it also removes harsh chemicals from the air.
+Often confused with a palm tree with its luscious, green spikes, the dragon plant is a popular houseplant, not only because it is a stunning, easy-to-care-for decoration, but because it also removes harsh chemicals from the air.

 Help us grow!
 This post contains affiliate links, which means we receive a commission if you click a link and purchase something recommended.
 All opinions however are our own and we do not accept payments for positive reviews.

 - 2 Growing Dracaena Marginata indoors

 - 13 Potting and repotting